 Practice social distancing by keeping at least 6 feet between you and others

 Stay home when you are sick

-Homemade masks/face coverings may be another tool along with the above prevention measures to keep people from unknowingly spreading the virus.
+Homemade masks/face coverings are the easiest and most effective way to protect each other, and keep people from unknowingly spreading the virus

 Use this acronym when considering safe homemade mask use: